shachargot/InjectCSCPatterns/README.md

 cp InjectCSCPatterns/CSCTriggerPrimitives/interface/*  L1Trigger/CSCTriggerPrimitives/interface
 scram b -j 9
   ```
+  One thing worth attention is that the above commands are to over-write the old files in L1Trigger/CSCTriggerPrimitives.
+If L1Trigger/CSCTriggerPrimitives package is updated with some changes that InjectCSCPatterns/CSCTriggerPrimitives does not include, then over-write the old files may not work.
+  The safe way to include printout code is applying the printout code changes to L1Trigger/CSCTriggerPrimitives by hand.
+The printout code changes is summarized in commit [a881941d8b459926564a0873621c55aae9090ca0](https://github.com/tahuang1991/InjectCSCPatterns/commit/a881941d8b459926564a0873621c55aae9090ca0).
+What you need to do is apply the changes in CSCTriggerPrimitives/interface/CSCCathodeLCTProcessor.h, CSCTriggerPrimitives/src/CSCCathodeLCTProcessor.cc, CSCTriggerPrimitives/src/CSCMotherboard.cc, CSCTriggerPrimitives/src/CSCGEMMotherboard.cc to the corresponding files under L1Trigger/CSCTriggerPrimitives/
   - step3: run CSC L1 trigger emulation to get txt file.
 Replace the inputFiles with sample you want to process and set maxEvents to the number of events you need
   ```
   cd L1Trigger/CSCTriggerPrimitives/test